SolidSoils/Arduino/README.md

 # SolidSoils4Arduino

-SolidSoils4Arduino is a client library targeting .NET 4.5 and above that provides an easy way to interact with the Arduino.
+SolidSoils4Arduino is a client library built on the .NET Framework 4.5 and providing an easy way to interact with Arduino boards.
-The library implements a few communication protocols, the first of which is the Firmata protocol.
+The library implements the main communication protocols, the first of which is the Firmata protocol.
 It aims to make communication with Arduino boards in MS .NET projects easier through a comprehensive and consistent set of methods and events.

 The library supports the following protocols:

-1. Serial (ASCII) messaging protocol
+1. Serial (ASCII) messaging
-2. Firmata protocol
+2. Firmata
-3. I2C protocol (as it has become part of Firmata)
+3. I2C (as it has become part of Firmata)

 The protocols mentioned can be used simultaneously.
-The library brokers all incoming message types and directs them to the proper requestors (synchronous as well as asynchronous) and events.
+The library brokers all incoming message types and directs them to the appropriate requestors (synchronous as well as asynchronous) and events.

 Technology used: Microsoft .NET/C# v4.5

 ### A basic code example

     using Solid.Arduino.Firmata;

     (...)